 Before finalizing your mortgage, your identity documents will be verified to ensure they match the mortgage documents.
 It’s important that everything matches your legal name, even if you go by a nickname.

 To avoid last-minute roadblocks with your mortgage application, it’s important to stay in touch with your lender throughout the process.
 If your situation changes after you file your application, advise them as soon as possible to ensure it doesn’t affect your approval.
-If you have any questions, please reach out to your HFG Licensed Mortgage Professional.
+If you have any questions, please reach out to your Homeowners Licensed Mortgage Professional.
 We’re here to help!